Cleo Lemon: Jacksonville Jaguars

 On February 29, 2008, Lemon signed with the Jacksonville Jaguars.
 The three-year deal was worth just under $9 million.
-He played in only two games and missed in both pass attempts in his debut season with the Jags.
+He played in only two games and missed in both pass attempts in his first season with the Jaguars.

-He was released on June 17, 2009 after struggling to pick up the Jaguars' system.
+He was released on June 17, 2009, after struggling to pick up the Jaguars' system.

-Second stint with Ravens
+Baltimore Ravens (second stint)

 After originally joining the Baltimore Ravens as a street free agent in 2002, Lemon re-signed with Baltimore on August 16, 2009.
 The move reunited him with Ravens offensive coordinator Cam Cameron, whom Lemon had previously played for with both the San Diego Chargers and Miami Dolphins.
 He was waived on September 1 because of family issues.